Income vs. Outcome: Should You Mind Your Money More than the Results?

 People who prioritize money want to make more.
 Since they are never satisfied with the income, they will resort to ways to generate more profit.
 Sometimes, those ways are not sustainable or even ethical.
 We’ve heard of stories of businesses cutting down on quality just so they can produce more products and services.
 They offer half-baked results that may not be from moral or quality work.

 There’s nothing wrong with wanting to gain income.
-But it’s would be best if you prioritized outcome and income is merely a fruit of your results.
+But it would be best if you prioritized outcome, and income is merely a fruit of your results.

-All businesses aren’t just for profit, in my opinion.
-I’d rather prioritize outcome because 1) it assures that my customers’ investment are worth it, 2) I will treat my colleagues and staff better since I’m not rushing anyone or causing moral conflicts, and 3) I want results that will honor the One who gave me my talent: the Lord.
+All businesses aren’t just for profit vs purpose, in my opinion.
+I’d rather prioritize outcome because 1) it assures that my customers’ investment is worth it, 2) I will treat my colleagues and staff better since I’m not rushing anyone or causing moral conflicts, and 3) I want results that will honor the One who gave me my talent: the Lord.

 Money-first thinking can cause you to cut corners; a results-first approach encourages you to consider your work carefully.
 When I work, I remind myself that I’m doing it for the Lord.
 This motivates me to pour in all efforts, to be mindful of my business choices, and to be more sensitive with how I approach my clients and staff.